Rohit792/To_do_app/README.md

 # To Do Application

-This is the sample Application to demonstrate the Clean architecture and user of flutter blocConsumer.
+This is the sample Application to demonstrate the Clean architecture and use of flutter blocConsumer.